Octatum/katartico/content/projects/another-one.md

   Biofase is a company that markets bioplastic products from the avocado seed.
-  We developed content, photography, and graphic design for social media networks.
+  They manufacture resin and raw materials, also they fabricate straws, bioplastic ware and biodegradable packaging.
+Katartico developed content, photography, and graphic design for social media networks.
+Additionally we managed their social media networks.
 content:
   - height: '3'
     image: /assets/biofase1.jpg